OASIS-learn-study/minecraft-storeys-maker/README.md

     oc new-app s2i-minecraft-server~https://github.com/vorburger/minecraft-storeys-maker.git

+This may fail if Builds have memory constraints; if so, Edit YAML to change `resources: {}` to `resources:\n  limits:\n    memory: 2Gi`.

+_TODO: Why NOK on OpenShift Online??
+"It also helps to Edit YAML to add `incremental: true` to the `strategy:` / `sourceStrategy:`._

-or if have this project's source code locally (but beware of [issue 28](https://github.com/vorburger/minecraft-storeys-maker/issues/28)!), then:
+If have this project's source code locally (but beware of [issue 28](https://github.com/vorburger/minecraft-storeys-maker/issues/28)!), then:

     oc start-build minecraft-storeys-maker --from-dir=. --follow